outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 			- share immutable objects whose state cant be changed after creation so only read-only data is shared
 			- synchronization mechanisms can be used when state has to be shared, mechanisms like mutual exclusion (ensuring only one thread accesses data at a time using locks or mutexes) and atomic operations (using operations that are indivisible ensuring that shared data is consistent) though synchronization can lead to deadlocks and negatively impact performance bc it requires acquiring/releasing locks
 			- A deadlock occurs in multithreaded applications when two or more threads are waiting for each other to release resources, causing all of them to be stuck indefinitely
+			- to prevent deadlocks, use mutual exclusion, resource holding, and circular waits

 - networks

+	- subnet mask: tells computer which part of the IP address is the network and which is the host part, to determine if an IP address is on the same network as the computer requesting the info; if the requesting computer and the requested computer have the same subnet mask, they can assume theyre on the same network
+		- subnetting divides a network into smaller subnets, each with its own IP address and subnet mask, which allows controlling traffic flow and conserving IP addresses and segmenting networks into different security zones

+	- network address translation (NAT) tells the computer's network card how to communicate with other computers on the internet by translating IP addresses, allowing multiple devices on a network to use the same IP address, modifying the IP packet headers as they go through a router or firewall

+	- tunnel mode: tunnel mode allows for efficient network usage by breaking data into smaller packets and sending them through a tunnel

+	- ethernet: a tech standard for local area networks, connecting computers in a limited geographical area using special cables and operating a higher speed than other LAN technologies, using a bus or star topology

 	- network models